Corporate Whistleblower Retaliation

 Notably, the emotional distress damages available under SOX are uncapped (unlike some other anti-retaliation laws).

 The remedies available under Dodd-Frank include double back pay (with interest), reinstatement, reasonable attorneys’ fees, and reimbursement for certain costs in connection with the litigation.
+Talk with a corporate whistleblower retaliation lawyer to learn how to maximize potential damages.

 Latest From The Glass Ceiling Discrimination Blog